o3de/o3de.org/content/docs/userguide/programming/ebus/in-depth.md

 + The performance of the code that initiates events doesn't rely on the efficiency of the code that handles the events\.
 + In performance\-critical code, asynchronous messages can improve i\-cache and d\-cache performance because they require fewer virtual function calls\.

-For information on declaring an EBus for queing and sending messages asynchronously, see [Asynchronous/Queued Buses](/docs/userguide/programming/ebus/usage-and-examples.md#ebus-usage-and-examples-queued)\.
+For information on declaring an EBus for queing and sending messages asynchronously, see [Asynchronous/Queued Buses](/docs/userguide/programming/ebus/usage-and-examples#ebus-usage-and-examples-queued)\.

-## Additional Features<a name="ebus-in-depth-features"></a>
+## Additional Features {#ebus-in-depth-features}

 EBuses contain other features that address various patterns and use cases:
 + **Cache a pointer to which messages can be dispatched** – This is handy for EBuses that have IDs\.
 Instead of looking up the EBus address by ID for each event, you can use the cached pointer for faster dispatching\.